 The type of visa you hold can influence your mortgage application.
 Lenders tend to favour long-term or permanent visas, such as:

 Temporary visas, or those close to expiring, can present more challenges.
 In some cases, lenders may request that your visa has a certain amount of time remaining – usually at least 12 months.
+Demonstrating a clear intention to remain in the UK, such as an employment contract or a history of visa renewals, can also help strengthen your application.

 Income and Affordability